for Veterans and the Public

 There are two reasons to practice safer sex: to protect yourself and to protect others.

 If you have HIV, you need to protect your health.
-When it comes to sex, this means practicing safer sex to avoid sexually transmitted diseases like herpes and hepatitis.
+When it comes to sex, this means practicing safer sex (like using condoms) to avoid sexually transmitted diseases like herpes and hepatitis.
 HIV makes it harder for your body to fight off diseases.
 What might be a small health problem for someone without HIV could be big health problem for you.

 Protecting your partner

 Most people would agree that you owe it to your sexual partners to tell them that you have HIV.
 This is being honest with them.
 Even though it can be very hard to do, in the long run you will probably feel much better about yourself.

-Some people with HIV have found that people who love them think that unsafe sex is a sign of greater love or trust.
-If someone offers to have unsafe sex with you, it is still up to you to protect them by being safe.
+Some people with HIV have found that people who love them think that condomless sex is a sign of greater love or trust.
+If someone offers to have condomless sex with you, it is still up to you to protect them by being safe.